‘sGarlic mushrooms in white sauce served with polenta

 There is also a more luxurious version, where you poach the chicken with a few root vegetables and garlic.
 At the end, you remove the chicken and mash the vegetables, add vinegar, mustard and some of the stock – this is the ‘ciulama’ base.
 Then, you can return the chicken to this base and serve.

-My mum version of a ‘ciulama’ was simpler and didn’t use the floury white sauce, mainly because she didn’t like to fry flour.
+My mum’s version of a ‘ciulama’ was lighter because she didn’t like to fry flour when making the sauce.
 She used to say that it was too heavy for the liver.